 When you fire a shotgun, you are not only leaving primer and powder residue, but also plastic residue from wads or lead from slugs.
 There are many products available to clean the bore of all these residues using nylon coated rods, brass brushes, and cotton patches.
 For the prepper, this is largely unnecessary.

 For a survival pump you really don’t need much more than a Hoppe’s BoreSnake.
 The boresnake is a long cloth tube that has brush bristles and cloth wipe that you slide through the bore of your gun.
-That’s basically all you need to clean up a pump shotgun in one go and it’s around $20.
-The package is small, light and cheap enough to pack an extra in your But Out Bag.

 To be honest, sometimes I don’t even clean my pump gun until I notice slug accuracy falling off.

 It may be a good idea to invest in a larger cleaning kit with rods and brushes once your setup and comfortable with the BoreSnake.
-You will get better slug accuracy if you can clean the barrel thoroughly, but you must if the cost, extra weight, and effort are worth this.
+You will get better slug accuracy if you can clean the barrel thoroughly, but you must decide if the cost, extra weight, and effort are worth this.

 As a shooter who puts a large volume of buck and slugs through my shotgun, I have a dedicated shotgun rod with jags and brushes, but I typically use them for a 6 months- 1 year deep cleaning that a BoreSnake can not perform.